 The artificial sources also include anthropogenic radionuclides such as Sr, 137Cs (Avwiri et al, 2010).
 The ionizing radiation possesses sufficient energy to bring about ionization of the biological cell through which it comes in contact with.
 When ionizing radiation passes through a water medium, containing large bodies of cells, ionization of these cells occurs leading to molecular changes and formation of chemical species which could be damaging to the DNA materials of the cells.
 Damage caused by ionizing radiation is dependent on the type of radiation.
-Some examples of ionising radiations are gamma-ray (γ), alpha particles (α), and beta particles (β).
+Some examples of ionising radiations are gamma rays (γ), alpha particles (α), and beta particles (β).
 It also depends on the energy of the radiation, time or duration of radiation, dose of radiation and homogeneity of the dose and shielding (ICRP, 1991).
-When the dose rate and the time of exposure is within the internationally accepted set standard, the effect is usually very small and no visible effect is noticed (Olarinoye et al., 2010; Sokari et al., 2022).
+When the dose rate and the time of exposure are within the internationally accepted set standard, the effect is usually very small and no visible effect is noticed (Olarinoye et al., 2010; Sokari et al., 2022).

 Humans are exposed to two sources of ionizing radiation which could be internal and external.
-The external sources of ionizing radiation could either be natural (cosmic, Terrestrial) or artificial sources such as medical, commercial and industrial and both are equally hazardous to human body.
+The external sources of ionizing radiation could either be natural (cosmic, Terrestrial) or artificial sources such as medical, commercial and industrial and both are equally hazardous to the human body.
 Naturally occurring radioactive material can be found in the human body due to traces of radionuclides present in some food we eat and through the inhalation of air molecules containing radioactive particles.
 Some of these radioactive materials includes; isotopes of tritium (3H), carbon-14, and potassium – 40 (Oyeyinka et al., 2020).

-It has been shown that the geologic and the geographical nature of an environment determine to a large extent the radionuclides in the soil and rocks.
-It also determines to a large extent, the level of individual’s gamma radiation exposure rate (UNSCEAR, 2000).
+It has been shown that the geological and geographical nature of an environment determine to a large extent the radionuclides in the soil and rocks.
+It also determines to a large extent, the level of an individual’s gamma radiation exposure rate (UNSCEAR, 2000).
 Various studies carried out on background ionizing radiation show that an individual’s health could be at risk due to the harmful effects of over exposure to ionizing radiation.
-These effects ranges from mild-illness such as cataract, skin deformation, cancer and completed ill-health resulting to outright death.
+These effects ranges from mild-illness such as cataract, skin deformation, cancer and complete ill-health resulting to outright death.
 Thus, very high doses of exposure to ionizing radiation have been known to cause complicated health issues (NRC, 2006).
 The permissible level of radiation dose by the International Commission on Radiological Protection (ICRP) is given as 1.0 mSv/yr.

-James et al., (2014) carried out a work on the measurement of Gamma radiation in an automobile mechanic village in Abuja, North Central, Nigeria using RDS-200 universal meter and a hand-held geographical positioning system (GPS).
+James et al., (2014) carried out work on the measurement of Gamma radiation in an automobile mechanic village in Abuja, North Central, Nigeria using RDS-200 universal meter and a hand-held geographical positioning system (GPS).
 The results obtained show the dose equivalent range to be between 0.04μSv/yr to 0.22μSv/yr with an average of 0.10+0.03μSv/yr and is below the set standard of 0.133μSv/yr.
 This study also show that the average annual effective dose rate approximates to 0.20 ± 0.06mSv/yr which is lower than 1.0mSv/yr average five years interval dose limit set by the Basic Safety Standards (B.S.S) schedule II and the International Commission on Radiological Protection (ICRP) Report 60.